anavarre/drucker/README.md

 When spinning up the web container, drucker will try to map its web directory to a local path (`/var/www/html`) on your computer.
 Feel free to change this default path to one that is more convenient.

-To connect to a container as the privileged _drucker_, simply type:
+To connect to a container as the privileged _drucker_ user, simply type:

 ```
 $ docker exec -u drucker -it <container_name> bash
 ```

-To connect to a container as root, type:
+To connect to a container as _root_, type:

 ```
 $ docker exec -it <container_name> bash
 ```

-To log in as the `drucker` username (which is recommended and _is_ a sudoer), simply type:
+As _root_, if you wish to log in as the _drucker_ username again (which is recommended and _is_ a sudoer), simply type:

 ```
 $ su drucker